 , building Man into a prosthetic God (aiee!).
 Bolshy-Menshy administrators helped generate swathes of starvation in the 30s and then the 50s, while the ex-Whites sometimes round up the Jews, especially during this WWII.

 The Integralist French Bloc

-is to the right of the German (since Germany's "plunder the East" doesn't count as an ideology).
+is to the right of the German (since Germany's "plunder Eastern Europe" doesn't count as an ideology).
 Paris is tricky for Berlin to deal with: getting Brussels wasn't enough, so it gets its own sphere, following Berlin without being subordinate.
-They manage Germany's Suez Canal, Gibraltar and its dam dam
+They help manage Germany's Suez Canal, Gibraltar and its dam

 , and other Mediterranean megaprojects

 to keep them busy.
 Interwar French forces are even more vindictive than OTL, but they're taken on joint exercises in Central and Eastern Europe (which'll in turn make the Fulcrum's repression of Anglo spies easier west of the Moselle during WWII).
 It's as big a hotbed of technocracy per se